idefix-code/tutorial/VisualisationAndPost/paraview/README.md

 # Idefix paraview tutorial

 This tutorial will be done in presentation mode.
 To reproduce what is being done in this presentation, you will need paraview>5.8 and the idefix dataset available following [this link](https://filesender.renater.fr/?s=download&token=fead5091-7308-4252-ba3c-8d740b40695a).
+The pdf of the presentation is [available here](slides.pdf).

 In addition, you will need the following formula for Paraview calculator that you can directly copy/paste from this document: